S-Streulicht/GenericPlaybook/README.md

 * The Generic handling, this repositry
 * Content of the actual Playbook (second private repositry)
 * Non public third party librarys (third private repositry)
+## Documentation
+Download Doxygen; copy to main folder (same than the Doxfile) Download graphviz-2.38; extract to main folder execute doygen results in html/index.html